 Gluten stimulates inflammation through provoking anti-gliadin antibodies and increasing “leaky gut.”
 Dr. Perlmutter says this is true even in people who don’t have celiac disease.

-4. Lower Blood Sugar: It can help you avoid obesity, diabetes and cognitive decline
+4. Lower Blood Sugar: This can help you avoid obesity, diabetes, and cognitive decline

 Usually when we eat food, our body turns it into sugar/glucose and releases it into our bloodstream.
 Then our pancreas makes a hormone called insulin which signal our cells to allow the glucose inside them.
 However, if our body doesn’t make enough insulin or our cells don’t respond to insulin, then too much glucose remains in our bloodstream.
 This can be very damaging to our body over the long term, leading to blindness, infections and cognitive decline.
 This condition is named diabetes.